elvisordoez/hello-world/README.md

 I'll learn java wuju
 I love this
 Is amazing
-I'm ready for he war :v
+I'm ready for the war :v